valyli/client.tob.true.ly/research/GameFramework.md

 * Use Visible to Activate or deactivate the entity.
 * Use CachedTransform to modify Position, rotation and scale of an entity.
+* Change transform in onUpdate() may interrupt CachedTransform initialize code in onShow(), delay execution by one frame will be fine.

 Files:
 ```